open-mmlab/mmdeploy/docs/en/tutorials/how_to_install_mmdeploy_on_jetsons.md

 ## Install Dependencies

 The Model Converter of MMDeploy on Jetson platforms depends on [MMCV](https://github.com/open-mmlab/mmcv) and the inference engine [TensorRT](https://developer.nvidia.com/tensorrt).
-While MMDeploy C/C++ Inference SDK relies on [spdlog](https://github.com/gabime/spdlog), OpenCV and [ppl.cv](https://github.com/openppl-public/ppl.cv) and so on as well as TensorRT.
+While MMDeploy C/C++ Inference SDK relies on [spdlog](https://github.com/gabime/spdlog), OpenCV and [ppl.cv](https://github.com/openppl-public/ppl.cv) and so on， as well as TensorRT.
 Thus, in the following sections, we will describe how to prepare TensorRT.
 And then, we will present the way to install dependencies of Model Converter and C/C++ Inference SDK respectively.

 ### Prepare TensorRT

 TensorRT is already packed into JetPack SDK.
-But In order to import it successfully in conda environment, we need to copy the tensorrt package to the conda environment created before.
+However, in order to import it successfully in the conda environment, we need to copy the tensorrt package to the conda environment created before.

 ```shell
 cp -r /usr/lib/python${PYTHON_VERSION}/dist-packages/tensorrt* ~/archiconda3/envs/mmdeploy/lib/python${PYTHON_VERSION}/site-packages/
 conda deactivate